 If there are any concerns, questions, or difficulties that need to be addressed, please contact PASS soon as possible to ensure that your accommodations are rendered in a timely manner.
 We will quickly do our best to facilitate the accommodation process and offer support.

-Note: It is important to follow these timelines because a failure to do so may result in an inability on the part of the college to provide requested assistance in a timely manner.
+Note: It is important to follow the established timelines because a failure to do so may result in an inability on the part of the college to provide requested assistance in a timely manner.
 Accommodations are not retroactive and both our office and faculty must be allowed sufficient time to implement the accommodations.
 Extenuating circumstances are determined by our office and can include sudden acute onset of a psychological condition, hospitalization, flare up of an existing disability, an injury, recent onset of a disability or disability related complications, undue delay in documentation, or a late add of a course.
 In such circumstances, Academic Support Services will assist with arrangements to provide accommodations and support.

 Examples of Academic Accommodations

 We provide a wide array of accommodations and services.
 Listed below are examples of what PASS can provide:

 - Private test area for exams